Mind the gap: London Underground

-Because some platforms on the London Underground are curved and the rolling stock that use them are straight, an unsafe gap is created when a train stops at a curved platform.
+Because some platforms on the London Underground are curved, and the rolling stock that use them are straight, an unsafe gap is created when a train stops at a curved platform.
 In the absence of a device to fill the gap, some form of visual and auditory warning is needed to advise passengers of the risk of being caught unaware and sustaining injury by stepping into the gap.
-The phrase "Mind the gap" was chosen for this purpose and can be found painted along the edges of curved platforms as well as heard on recorded announcements played when a train arrives at many Underground stations.
+The phrase "Mind the gap" was chosen for this purpose and can be found painted along the edges of curved platforms and heard on recorded announcements when a train arrives at many Underground stations.

 The recording is also used where platforms are non-standard height.
 Deep-level tube trains have a floor height around 20 cm less than sub-surface stock trains.
-Where trains share platforms, for example some Piccadilly line (deep-tube) and District line (sub-surface) stations, the platform is a compromise.
+Where trains share platforms, for example, some Piccadilly line (deep-tube) and District line (sub-surface) stations, the platform is a compromise.
 On London's Metropolitan line, a gap has been created between the train and the platform edge at Aldgate and Baker Street stations.
 This is due to the phasing out of the old "A" stock trains and their replacement with "S" stock trains, which have low floors to ease accessibility for disabled people.

 "Mind the gap" audible warnings are always played on the Central line platforms at Bank, the Northern line northbound platform at Embankment, and the Bakerloo line platforms at Piccadilly Circus.
-There are markings on the platform edge which usually line up with the doors on the cars.
+The markings on the platform edge usually line up with the doors on the cars.

-While the message is sometimes played over the platform's public address system on some lines, usually it is an arrival message inside the train itself: "Please mind the gap between the train and the platform" or “Mind the gap between the train and the platform”.
+While the message is sometimes played over the platform's public address system on some lines, usually it is an arrival message inside the train itself: "Please mind the gap between the train and the platform".

+During the coronation weekend of King Charles III in 2023, the message was voiced by the King himself and his wife Camilla.
+The King says, "My wife and I wish you and your families a wonderful coronation weekend," followed by Camilla, who says, "Wherever you are travelling, we hope you have a safe and pleasant journey," which is ended with the King saying "And remember, please mind the gap."
+It was played throughout every railway station in the United Kingdom.